Deep NURBS -- Admissible Physics-informed Neural Networks

 \section{Introduction}

-Deep learning (DL) has exhibited unprecedented advancement in the last two decades \cite{LeCun2015}.
-Its usage in numerous disciplines has resulted in diverse successful implementations such as one can cite language processing \cite{speech2012, speech2013} and image recognition \cite{img_recg2012,img_recg2015}.
-With the exception of a few studies, the application of machine learning (ML) in general and neural networks (NNs) in particular to scientific problems was not as structured as in the previous topics (for example \cite{lagaris1998, carleo2017,carleo2018, Torlai2018, schmidt2009, snyder2012}).
+Deep Learning (DL) exhibits unprecedented advancement in the last two decades \cite{LeCun2015}.
+Its usage in numerous disciplines has resulted in diverse successful implementations such as language processing \cite{speech2012, speech2013} and image recognition \cite{img_recg2012,img_recg2015}.
+With the exception of a few studies, the application of machine learning (ML) along with neural networks (NNs) in general, in particular to scientific problems, was not as structured as in the previous topics (for example \cite{lagaris1998, carleo2017,carleo2018, Torlai2018, schmidt2009, snyder2012}).

 Among these few efforts was the seminal work of Lagaris \cite{lagaris1998}, who applied very simplistic NN models to solve several ordinary and partial differential equations (PDEs) of different orders (the accuracy was order-dependent though).
 This concept has been revived very recently by many researchers \cite{raissi2019,berg2018,weinan2018,sirignano2018} who used a very similar concept and coined it as "physics-informed neural networks (PINNs)" (two such examples were deep Ritz and deep Galerkin for the last two references, respectively).
 Since then, PINNs have gained considerable fame because of their simple implementation and their concept that allows for a combination of NNs and the already established theories.
 PINNs have enabled the shift to the unsupervised ML scheme owing to the laws and constraints implemented within its framework.
 Targeting the solution of PDEs, PINNs have been proven to be very efficient for many complicated and challenging problems (\cite{cai2021, Kurth2018}) and for different types of PDEs.
 Furthermore, the convenience of the accompanying sampling methods made it adequate for problems with high-dimensional domains.
 Because PINNs have been specifically proposed for methods that consider the collocation points as training data with a discrete loss term; note that other variants relying on the same principle coexisted, e.g., deep Ritz \cite{weinan2018, samaniego2020} and deep Galerkin \cite{sirignano2018}.
 The first method uses the weak form of the PDE in which the variational problem (energy minimization) can be solved using stochastic optimizers and Monte Carlo sampling techniques.
 In the deep Galerkin scheme, the gradients have been taken care of using a tailored stochastic approach.